craftr-build/craftr-build-4.x/README.md

   the build process with CTRL+C
 * Trigger rebuild if the input variables (eg. system command that is being executed) changed since the last time the action was executed
+* C#: Automatically download NuGet and ILMerge when not available